juxt/yada/dev/resources/user-manual.md

 request.
 Let's say we want to pass a parameter to the resource, via a query parameter.

-To show this, we'll write some real code :-
+To show this, we'll write some real code:

 ```clojure
 (require '[yada.yada :refer [yada resource]])